pranjay-poddar/pranjay-poddar/README.md

 </p>

 <h2>About Me:</h2>
-<p> I'm a third year undergraduate student persuing BTECH in CSE with specialisation in Cloud Computing.
-I love making websites and Apps, and have a keen interest in front-end development.
-I'am passionate for open source development, web development, web designing and graphic designing.</p>
+<p>I'm a third-year undergraduate student pursuing BTECH in CSE with a specialization in Cloud Computing.
+I love making websites and Apps and have a keen interest in front-end development.
+I'm passionate about open source development, web development, web designing, and graphic designing.</p>

 <h2>Blog Posts:</h2>
 <p>I write technical blog posts and, most of which you will find on my website or on medium.
-I assiduously contribute to development community and like to help other fellow developers on twitter.</p>
+I assiduously contribute to the development community and like to help other fellow developers on Twitter.</p>

 <h2>Tools And Technologies:</h2>
 <p align="center">